hypre-space/hypredrive/docs/usrman-src/interfaces_julia.rst

    cmake --build build-julia --target julia-install-consumer-test --parallel

 The CMake build creates a small ``libHYPREDRV_Julia`` bridge library.
-The bridge keeps Julia away from HYPRE ABI details such as ``HYPRE_BigInt`` width and real precision.
+The bridge hides HYPRE application binary interface (ABI) details from Julia.
+These details include the ``HYPRE_BigInt`` width and real precision.
+Julia loads this bridge with ``Libdl``.
+Thus, CMake always builds the bridge as a shared library.

-Because Julia loads this bridge with ``Libdl``, it is always built as a shared library.
+External static HYPRE archives require
-External static HYPRE archives must therefore be compiled with ``-fPIC``.
-Auto-fetched HYPRE builds are configured with position-independent code when the Julia interface is enabled.
+``-fPIC``.
+Automatically retrieved HYPRE builds use position-independent code.

-The bridge is installed under ``lib/julia`` so language-specific shared libraries do not pollute the top-level library directory.
-Its install RPATH includes both that directory and the parent ``lib`` directory so it can find ``libHYPREDRV`` from the same prefix without ``LD_LIBRARY_PATH``.
+CMake installs the bridge under ``lib/julia``.
+Thus, language-specific shared libraries do not add files to the top-level library directory.
+Its install RPATH includes that directory and the parent ``lib`` directory so it can find ``libHYPREDRV`` from the same prefix without ``LD_LIBRARY_PATH``.